joedf/LibCon.ahk/LibCon_docs.md

              only format specifier is '%s', since almost everything in AutoHotkey can be treated as a string.
              Default: Prints Nothing.
 'Flushes' Stdout.
 (Same behaviour as 'print()'
-      Input: The String to be printed
+      Input: The 'format' String to be printed
      Output: None
 ```